sesam-community/sesam-py/readme.usage.md

 uid=12688f21-c4f5-481d-9b07-dd6a88b738f3
 ...
 ```
-Note that the value must be of the corresponding parameter datatype, though the value itself can be arbitrary.
+* Note that the value must be of the corresponding parameter datatype, though the value itself can be arbitrary.
 It is then used to parse the json with transit encoding when running "upload" command.
 A reverse lookup takes place
 when running "download" command, and the value is replaced with the corresponding parameter name.
 So it is recommended to
 use a near-unique value for each parameter to avoid collisions.
+* The .jinja_vars file is only used when the sesam commands are running on a regular sesam configuration (no connector).

 ## Usage